By Kavita Bharti

 - It is strongly recommended that all participating leaseholders enter into a formal participation agreement amongst themselves to govern joint actions prior to and during the collective enfranchisement procedures – rights of voting, the negotiation and agreement of terms and, most important, the individual tenant’s financial contributions.
 It is also be useful to record in an agreement what will happen after the freehold is acquired, for example, that the new freeholder will grant new leases to all those tenants participating in the purchase.

-Kavita Bharti is a Chartered Legal Executive with over 11 years’ experience in property law.
+Kavita Bharti is a Solicitor with over 13 years’ experience in property law.
 Having previously worked in private practice and for a local authority, she developed specialist knowledge in the conveyancing process and commercial property.
 She joined LEASE in 2014 and has developed a strong knowledge of leasehold law and property management.
 She is an experienced legal trainer and has provided training to various housing authorities, housing associations and other professional bodies and regularly contributes content to the LEASE website.
 As well as advising on all aspect of leasehold and enfranchisement law, Kavita is also LEASE’s Business Development Manager and is a qualified mediator.